SimonDeplat/Voxa/README.md

 - To prevents larsens or unwanted sounds, a HPF, a LPF and a BRF are provided.
 Their frequencies can be specified, and they can be activated/deactivated.

-- The resonance effect provides 9 distinct resonant frequencies, which are the 9 first harmonics of the specified frequencies.
-Resonance is sent throught the echo.
+- The resonance effect provides 9 distinct resonant frequencies, which are the 9 first harmonics of the specified main frequency (`freq`).
+Resonance is sent through the echo.

 - The echo effect is controlled by a tap tempo button and further specified as a rythm decomposition (a quarter of a beat, a third of a beat, *etc*).